 - Our quarterly results are dependent upon a number of factors and can fluctuate from quarter to quarter.
-They may fall short of prior periods, our projections or the expectations of securities analysts or investors, which may adversely affect the market price of our stock. - Our exposure to exchange rate fluctuations could adversely affect our future results of operations. - Inflation and rising labor costs could adversely affect our future results of operations. - Our effective tax rate may fluctuate from quarter-to-quarter, which may adversely affect our results of operations. - Our unsatisfied performance obligation may not convert to revenue and the rate of conversion may slow. - The Company is exposed to various risks in relation to our cash and cash equivalents and short term investments. - · Changes in accounting standards may adversely affect our financial statements.
+They may fall short of prior periods, our projections or the expectations of securities analysts or investors, which may adversely affect the market price of our stock. - Our exposure to exchange rate fluctuations could adversely affect our results of operations. - Our effective tax rate may fluctuate from quarter-to-quarter, which may adversely affect our results of operations. - Our unsatisfied performance obligation may not convert to revenue and the rate of conversion may slow. - The Company is exposed to various risks in relation to our cash and cash equivalents and short term investments. - Changes in accounting standards may adversely affect our financial statements.